 Harris’ ABI technology will provide better information about the formation of storms earlier than today’s weather satellites, which will improve preparedness for severe weather events.

-Built by Harris, the Advanced Baseline Imager (ABI) is the primary instrument aboard the GOES-R satellite.
+Built by Harris, the Advanced Baseline Imager (ABI) is the primary instrument aboard the GOES-R series of environmental satellites.
 ABI will collect and transmit to NOAA's ground station more environmental information than previous geostationary satellites at a higher resolution and a faster rate, giving meteorologists better information to create more accurate weather forecasts.

 As NOAA/NASA’s prime contractor for the ABI and the GOES-R ground system, Harris technology will transform weather forecasting by delivering accurate and timely information to positively impact decision making that will affect lives and property.

 ABI is the primary sensor aboard the GOES-R series of satellites.
 It collects environmental information and high-quality imagery of Earth's western hemisphere.
 ABI data will account for more than 90 percent of the satellite's data collection each day.
 Using infrared technology, ABI will provide continuous data collection with 10 thermal channels, 24 hours per day, 7 days a week.
 During daylight hours ABI will collect additional data across two visible wavelengths and an additional four near-infrared wavelengths that require reflected sunlight.

 Since the last GOES imagers were designed more than 20 years prior to the development of ABI, the world has seen amazing technology advancements.
 By incorporating some of these advanced technologies, ABI is faster and more powerful than its predecessor instruments.
 It will unlock more information about the environment, in more detail, faster than what has been possible from GOES satellites.